brantondemoss/brantondemoss.github.io/writing/seismicgan/index.md

             type="video/mp4">
 </video>

-In machine learning we are often trying to get some algorithm or learning system to understand abstract attributes of a data distribution of interest.
-In our case, seismic data from a wide variety of geologic contexts.
+We often want to get some algorithm or learning system to understand abstract attributes of a data distribution of interest.
+In this case, seismic data from a wide variety of geologic contexts.

 Unfortunately, it is often the case that labels for a given task are hard to come by.
 Take first break picking in seismic data: given a set of geophones laid out in a line which have recorded seismic data from a source of vibration, we would like to label the first-arrival of the seismic energy for each trace.